 Q: Do you have local PNG holiday options to do once I have finished my Trek?

 A: Yes – some of our trekkers may never return to Port Moresby or Papua New Guinea once they have completed their Kokoda Track Adventure.
 We have some exciting short stay holiday options that are perfect to relax once you have trekked the Kokoda Track.
 These include Wild River Fishing from Port Moresby, Loloata Island Resort, Tufi Resort, Lae and Milne Bay.
-You can read more about our short stay activities or contact us to further options.
+You can contact us to further options.